DosMike/Block-Obj-Mapper/README.md

 This ForgeMod will allow you to load 3D Models instead of Blocks.
 For this I'm currently cloning the Block class using Javassist (not included), recompiling them and then using Forges substitution alias system to replace the blocks.

-Please do NOT upload this project in any form (edited or not) to any other webiste or other repositories
+Please do NOT upload this project in any form (edited or not) to any other website or other repository